syncfusion-content/uwp-docs/uwp/TreeMap/LeafLabelPath.md

 ---
 layout: post
-title: LeafLabelPath in UWP TreeMap control | Syncfusion
+title: Leaf Label Path in UWP TreeMap | Syncfusion®
-description: Learn about LeafLabelPath support in Syncfusion UWP TreeMap (SfTreeMap), including displaying labels for leaf items and customizing label content.
+description: Leaf label path in the UWP TreeMap displays labels for leaf items and supports customization of label content for improved data visualization.
 platform: uwp
 control: SfTreeMap
 documentation: ug
 ---

-# LeafLabelPath in UWP TreeMap (SfTreeMap)
+# Leaf Label Path in UWP TreeMap

 LeafLabelPath of SfTreeMap is a path to a field on the source object, which serves as the "label" of the object.